What you don't know can hurt you, especially when it comes to taxes. The onus is on you to find all the deductions you can and claim them.

 It's probably not news that both visually and hearing-impaired people can deduct expenses for purchasing, training, and maintaining a guide dog or other service animal.
-But what sometimes goes under the radar is that you can deduct the expenses of an emotional support animal, if you can prove it was purchased and used primarily because of a specific mental illness or disorder that the animal can aid in treating, notes Ryan Bayonnet, a certified financial planner and enrolled agent with Hyland Financial Planning.
+But you can also deduct the expenses of an emotional support animal if you can prove it was purchased and used primarily because of a specific mental illness or disorder that the animal can aid in treating, notes Ryan Bayonnet, a certified financial planner and enrolled agent with Hyland Financial Planning.

 Home Sales and Changes

 If you've sold your home at a gain, you may exclude up to $250,000 of that gain from your income if you're single, or up to $500,000 if married filing jointly.
 It must have been your main home during at least two of the last five years.
 When calculating the gain on your home, determine the difference between the proceeds of your sale and your basis.
 Your basis includes what you originally paid for the home, plus any improvements you made.
 (Improvements include big items such as an addition and smaller items like a fence.)

 "You can also add to the basis the agent's sales commission and some settlement fees and closing costs such as legal fees, recording fees, and survey fees," says Melinda Kibler, a certified financial planner and enrolled agent with Palisades Hudson Financial Group.
 "Keep clear records to substantiate your basis in case the IRS ever audits you."